RixwanSaleem/Alfa-Core-Firewall/README.md

 - **Starlette** - ASGI toolkit (for session middleware)
 - **python-multipart** - Form data handling
 - **itsdangerous** - Session security

+## Usage Summary

+- `/login` — login page
+- `/` — dashboard
+- `/proxy` — Squid proxy management
+- `/firewall` — firewall management
+- `/networks` — network interfaces and NoIP configuration
+- `/logs` — access log viewing
+- `/admin` — administration and backups

+## Notes

+- This panel is designed for Linux systems with root-level access.
+- The network feature is IPv4-only and stores interface settings in JSON.
+- NoIP credentials are saved in plain JSON; secure the host and config directory.

 ## Author